 The optical thickness of the EAF process varies in different process periods.
-In the early process stages the gas formation is high, which affects the optical thickness of the EAF atmosphere.
+In the early process stages, the gas formation is high, which affects the optical thickness of the EAF atmosphere.
 When scrap melting progresses, the volatile compounds and small particles are removed and the atmosphere clears.
 During flat bath conditions or when the arc is partly covered, the dust particles are mainly caused by the splashing of metal and slag.
-In foaming slag phase, the bursting of bubbles generates dust particles.
-However, in these conditions it has been observed that the fume density is the lowest.
+In the foaming slag phase, the bursting of bubbles generates dust particles.
+However, in these conditions, it has been observed that the fume density is the lowest.
 (Aula 2016) By tracking the changes in light emissions we can observe the melting progress and other information from the furnace

 The particle sizes affect the optical properties of the EAF dust.
 Small particles scatter and absorb the light more effectively than larger ones.
 Therefore, the optical conditions inside the EAF depends both on the size and amount of the dust particles.
 (Aula 2016)